 Shock

+Shock works differently from other Ailments.
 Shock is an Ailment that adds secondary Lightning damage to your hits.
 In addition to Ailment chance, applying Shock requires hitting a target with at least 1 Lightning damage.
 Shock scales with your Lightning hit damage, 5% of it becomes Shock Base Damage.
 Hitting a Shocked enemy settles Shock once.
-Shock can be settled 12 times before vanishing, and each settlement deals secondary Lightning damage equal to the Shock's Base Damage.
+Shock is able to be settled 12 times before vanishing, and each settlement deals secondary Lightning damage equal to the Shock's Base Damage.

 Shock Modifiers

-Shock enhancing modifiers can be found in the Goddess of Hunting and Bladerunner Talent Trees.
+Shock enhancing modifiers are found in the Goddess of Hunting and Bladerunner Talent Trees.

-Shock's Settle Damage cannot be increased by any means other than increasing Base Shock Damage.
+Shock's Settle Damage isn't able to be increased by any means other than increasing Base Shock Damage.

 This is done by increasing your Lightning hit damage, increasing the percent of Lightning hit damage that becomes Base Shock Damage, or directly adding Base Shock Damage with modifiers like Minor Talent.

 Increasing the amount of times each of your hits settle Shock massively increases the damage output of Shock.
-This can be done with items like Thunder Jawbone and Thunder Manipulator.
+This is done with items like Thunder Jawbone and Thunder Manipulator.

 Summary